2023 Catholic University Law Review Symposium

 Fall 2020 – Spring 2022

 The Compliance, Investigations & Corporate Responsibility Program at The Catholic University of America Columbus School of Law held the virtual program, Business Accountability for Human Rights: The Impact of the COVID-19 Pandemic.
-This program was the first of five which will culminate in a conference on Business Accountability for Human Rights at The Catholic University of America Columbus School of Law in Spring 2022.
+This program was the first of five which culminated in a conference on Business Accountability for Human Rights at The Catholic University of America Columbus School of Law in Spring 2022.

 - October 22, 2020 - Sarah H. Duggin, John Durkalski, Mark Holden, and Kevin Hyland; "Business Accountability for Human Rights: The Impact of the COVID-19 Pandemic"

 - January 27, 2021 - Social Responsibility and Small Business with Sarah H. Duggin, Dr. Shawn MacDonald, Chris Pilkerton, and Daniel Kane

 - March 25, 2021 - What Companies Are Doing to Address Human Rights Violations